gurveer6123-coder/Azure-Administration-Lab/README.md

 Global VNet Peering
 ```

-The project also demonstrated that Azure administration involves more than deploying resources.
-Administrators must continuously consider:
+The project demonstrated that Azure administration involves more than creating cloud resources.

+Administrators must also consider:

 - Security
+- Networking
-- Availability
+- Permissions
 - Monitoring
 - Troubleshooting
-- Permissions
 - Cost
 - Resource organization
+- Availability

 ---

 # Cleanup

-After completing the project, unused Azure resources should be stopped or removed to prevent unnecessary charges.
+After completing the project, unused Azure resources should be stopped or deleted to prevent unnecessary charges.

-Recommended cleanup process:
+Recommended cleanup steps:

 1. Stop the Windows Server VM.
-2. Verify the VM shows `Stopped (deallocated)`.
+2. Confirm the status is `Stopped (deallocated)`.
 3. Remove the `Protect-LabVM` Delete Lock before deleting the VM.
 4. Delete unused Public IP resources.
 5. Delete unused Network Interfaces.
 6. Delete unused Managed Disks.
-7. Delete temporary Blob Storage resources.
+7. Delete temporary Blob Storage resources if no longer needed.
-8. Remove VNet peering if it is no longer required.
+8. Remove VNet Peering if it is no longer needed.
-9. Delete the `Azure-Admin-Lab` Resource Group when the environment is no longer needed.
+9. Delete the `Azure-Admin-Lab` Resource Group after all documentation is complete.

 ---

-## Project Status
+# Project Status

 **Completed**

-This lab was created as part of my hands-on practice in Microsoft Azure administration, networking, security, monitoring, storage, and cloud resource management.
+This project was created as part of my hands-on practice with Microsoft Azure administration, networking, Windows Server, security, monitoring, storage, access control, troubleshooting, and cloud cost management.